The Master Equation in a Bounded Domain with Absorption: Linearized system and differentiability of U with respect to the measure

 This gives sense to the Master Equation \eqref{Master}, since the quantity $D_yD_mU$ is now well-defined.
 However, to apply Theorem \ref{settepuntouno} we still need to prove the continuity of $D_yD_mU$ in the measure variable.

-In the next result we prove a Lipschitz bound for $\dm{U}$, with respect to the measure $m$.
-This bound plays a key role, since not only it implies the continuity of $D_yD_mU$ with respect to $m$, but it is also used in the next section to apply Lemma \ref{tec}.
+In the next result we establish a Lipschitz bound for $\dm{U}$ with respect to the measure $m$.
+This estimate plays a crucial role, as it yields the continuity of $D_yD_mU$ with respect to $m$, a property that is essential for proving the existence of solutions to the Master Equation in the appropriate framework.
+Such regularity of $D_yD_mU$ was not available in the Neumann case, as reported in \cite{}.
+We also point out that, by adapting the same ideas, an analogous result could be obtained in the Neumann setting as well, although we shall not pursue this direction in the present work.

 \begin{theorem} Let Assumptions \ref{ipotesi} hold.
 Then the derivative of the solution of the Master Equation $\dm{U}$ is Lipschitz continuous with respect to the measure $m$: